tidymodels/recipes/tests/testthat/_snaps/basics.md

     Condition
       Error in `form2args()`:
       !
-There should only be a single column with the role `case_weights`. i In these data, there are 1 column: `2`
+There should only be a single column with the role `case_weights`. i In these data, there is 1 column: `2`.

 # case weights are being infered correctly for x interface